-- 1. Is the location selected as near the chimney or vent and as centralized for heat distribution as practical? - 2.
-Do all clearances between the furnace and enclosure equal or exceed the minimums stated in Clearance Table on the Outline Drawings. - 3.
+- 1. Is the location selected as near the vent and as centralized for heat distribution as practical? - 2.
+Do all clearances between the furnace and enclosure equal or exceed the minimums shown in the Table 1. - 3.
 Is there sufficient space for servicing the furnace and other equipment?
 A minimum of 24 inches front accessibility to the furnace must be provided.
 Any access door or panel must permit removal of the largest component. - 4.
-Are there at least 3 inches of clearance between the furnace combustion air openings in the front panel and any closed panel or door provided? - 5.
+Are there at least 3 inches of clearance between the furnace front panel and any closed panel or door provided? - 5.
 Are the ventilation and combustion air openings large enough and will they remain unobstructed?
-If outside air is used, are the openings set 12" minimum above the highest snow accumulation level (18" in Canadian applications)?
-(See the Air for Combustion and Ventilation section.) - 6.
-Allow sufficient height in supply plenum above the furnace to provide for cooling coil installation, if the cooling coil is not installed at the time of this furnace installation. - 7.
-A furnace shall be installed so electrical components are protected from water.
+If outside air is used, are the openings set 12" minimum above the highest snow accumulation level?